Pachamama

-Pacha Mama (/qu/) or Mama Pacha (/qu/) is the Andean deity representing space-time, revered by the peoples of the Andes.
-In Inca mythology and religion, she is a “mother goddess” type deity, representing the universal energy that connects everything.
+Pachamama (/qu/) or Mama Pacha (/qu/) is the Andean deity representing space-time, revered by the peoples of the Andes.
+In Inca mythology and religion, she is a "mother goddess" type deity, representing the universal energy that connects everything, linked to space, time, the universe, totality, life, fertility, and nature.
 She is considered an omnipresent deity with creative power, capable of sustaining life in the cosmos.
+The four cosmological Quechua principles—Water, Earth, Sun, and Moon—claim Pachamama as their prime origin.

+In various myths, Pachamama is described as the wife of Pachacámac and mother of Mama Quilla (the goddess of the moon) and Inti (the god of the sun).
+She is attributed with the role of mother of the world, from whom the material and spiritual sustenance of human beings comes.

-Her shrines are hallowed rocks, or the boles of legendary trees, and her artists envision her as an adult female bearing harvests of potatoes or coca leaves.
-The four cosmological Quechua principles – Water, Earth, Sun, and Moon – claim Pachamama as their prime origin.
+Pachamama was commonly worshipped in her earthly manifestation or form called Allpamama or Mama Allpa (goddess of the earth), her shrines consisted of sacred rocks or the trunks of legendary trees, and artists depicted her as a woman bearing harvests of potatoes or coca leaves.
 Priests sacrifice offerings of llamas, cuy (guinea pigs), and elaborate, miniature, burned garments to her.

-In various myths, she is described as the wife of Pachacámac and mother of Mama Quilla (the goddess of the moon) and Inti (the god of the sun).
-She is attributed with the role of mother of the world, from whom the material and spiritual sustenance of human beings comes.
+In Andean cosmogony, Pachamama transcends the earthly realm and is associated with a spatio-temporal unity or with states of consciousness known as «Pachakuna».
+More than a deity, Pachamama represents the living totality that sustains, nourishes and welcomes all beings in the cosmos.

 After the Spanish colonization of the Americas, they converted the native populations of the region to Roman Catholicism.
-Due to religious syncretism, the figure of the Virgin Mary was associated with that of Pachamama for many of the Indigenous peoples.
+Through religious syncretism, the figure of the Virgin Mary was associated with that of Pachamama for many Indigenous peoples.

 As Andean cultures formed modern nations, the figure of Pachamama was still believed to be benevolent, generous with her gifts, and a local name for Mother Nature.
 In the 21st century, many Indigenous peoples in South America base environmental concerns in these ancient beliefs, saying that problems arise when people take too much from nature because they are taking too much from Pachamama.

 Etymology

-Pachamama, usually translated as “Mother Earth,” can be interpreted more literally as "Mother of the cosmos" in Quechua and Aymara.
-She is a deity of great importance in Andean worldviews and is mainly referred to as Pachamama, although she also has other names, such as Mama Pacha or Mother Earth.

-The term Pacha, in Aymara and Quechua, has a broad meaning that includes concepts such as “world, universe, space, time, totality, era.”
-Expressions such as pacha kununuy (“earthquake with loud noise”), pachamit'a (“part of time,” each of the four seasons into which a year is divided), and pacha k'anchay (“light of the cosmos,” related to sunlight or celestial light) are derived from this root.
-The term mama is simply translated as “mother.”
+The word Pachamama comes from the Quechua language and is composed of two terms: